 The inauguration of a new working group in the European Committee for standardization (cen) took place at the DIN secretariat in BERLIN on July 25, 2017.
 Within the technical committee CEN/TC 268, the new working group CEN/TC 268/WG 6 is focused on Specific helium technology applications.
 The working group held the kick-off meeting for working out a European Standard on Helium cryostats – protection against excessive pressure.
 This activity is linked to the AMICI work package 5.3: Harmonisation – Cryogenic safety procedures.
 The meeting was attended by 15 experts from 5 countries.
 The next meeting is scheduled for October 19, 2017.

-Big Science Business Forum 2018 will take place in Copenhagen on 26-28 February 2018.
-This event will be the first one-stop-shop for European businesses and other stakeholders to learn about Europe’s Big Science organisations’ future investments and procurements worth billions of euros.
+Big Science Business Forum 2018 took place in Copenhagen on 26-28 February 2018.
+This event was the first one-stop-shop for European businesses and other stakeholders to learn about Europe’s Big Science organisations’ future investments and procurements worth billions of euros.

-AMICI First Annual Meeting will take place in Uppsala (Sweden) on 21 February 2018.
-The program and further details will be communicated later.
+AMICI First Annual Meeting took place in Uppsala (Sweden) on 21 February 2018.

 Tools and strategies to enhance industry-academia cooperation in the particle accelerator community.